adyluna/adyluna/README.md

   <p>
   My name is Ady, and I'm 28 years old. <br>
-  I'm a Developer,
-    currently working at Justa as Back End Developer.<br>
+  I'm currently working at Justa as Back End Developer.<br>
   Nice to meet you!

   My Linkedin: https://www.linkedin.com/in/ady-leite/